YJDoc2/The-Transpiler-Project/project.md

 Added support for classes in params
 \# test20.c transpiled from test20.tpp for testing class type function params

+test for making sure expr combing works as expected on class types

 add support for classes in fn return types add support for accessing their methods